amitgouda/webpack-starter/README.md

 # webpack-starter
-Webpack setup from scratch for learning
+Webpack setup with build analyzer from scratch for learning